pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 ![token file](assets/data_retrieval12.png)
 *Token .txt file*

-Access tokens are only valid for around 10 minutes, after which access will be terminated - similar to how users are automatically logged out after periods of idle activity for security purposes.
+Access tokens are only valid for approximately 10 minutes, after which access will be terminated - similar to how users are automatically logged out after periods of idle activity.
 However, the ```XeroRequests``` function automatically refreshes the token whenever an API call is made, and thus granting us long-term access.

 You will now have to uncomment the ```XeroRequests()``` at the bottom of the script and comment out the ```XeroFirstAuth()``` and ```XeroRefreshToken(old_tokens[1])``` lines above.
+You will only need to run these 2 functions once to obtain your access token.
+You will only need ```XeroRequests()``` going forward.
 Once done, rerun the script to call the designated API.
 You should obtain a JSON file containing the data requested in the path designated.

 ![JSON file](assets/data_retrieval13.png)

 ![output](assets/data_retrieval14.png)
 *Sample output*

-This script can now be manually run on-demand, or alternatively you can use Windows Task Scheduler and PowerShell to schedule the script to run at certain intervals - this will be cover in subsequent posts.
+This script can now be manually run on-demand, or alternatively you can use Windows Task Scheduler and PowerShell to schedule the script to run at certain intervals - this will be covered in future posts.

 ![task scheduler](assets/data_retrieval15.png)

 ## Outcome:

 We now have automated JSON data inflows to be used as our entry point for further optimization/automation.
-The next step would be to convert JSON files received into a table-like format such as CSV files {TODO: insert link here}, which can further enable us to transform data into useful insights.
+The next step would be to convert JSON files received into a table-like format such as CSV files {TODO: insert link here}, which will further enable us to transform data into useful insights.